How to Build a Food Delivery Mobile App: Features, Technologies, and Costs

-This is the main feature of a food delivery app for customers, and should be implemented very conveniently.
-You should include search with advanced prediction functionality to recognize search requests before they’re even fully written.
+This is the main feature of a food delivery app for customers and should be implemented very conveniently.
+You should include a search with advanced prediction functionality to recognize search requests before they’re even fully written.

 Think thoroughly about categories for search: you’ll need to let users search by restaurants, dishes, and delivery time.
 Also, search should rely heavily on geolocation and find restaurants near the user.